CodeTheCity/city-consult/README.md

 You should be presented with the chat session.
 If the top text box is filled with text you will have successfully connected to the server!
+_If it is empty, check that the server is running._

 If you now look back to the server command-prompt session you should see a new line acknowledging the new client:
 ```dos